niplav/site/turning.md

 	* I predict [20% on the number monotonically increasing](https://predictionbook.com/predictions/208357), [50% on monotonically decreasing](https://predictionbook.com/predictions/208358) and [30% on showing no clear pattern](https://predictionbook.com/predictions/208359).

 We can check these empirically!
-While it would be nice to prove anything about them, it's much nicer to investigate them computationally.
+While it would be nice to prove anything about them, I'm just as happy to investigate them computationally.
 This is pretty straightforward: For increasing `$n$`, generate `$\mathcal{G}_n$`, for every `$G \in \mathcal{G}_n$`, compute `$|\text{turn_all}(G)|$`, save the data in a file somewhere, and do interesting things with that data.